-Must have your own vehicle and be able to use it for transporting clients.
-Clear driving record and Class 5 Drivers License (Learners and New drivers licenses are not sufficient).
-You will be reimbursed the difference between business and casual use insurance.
+Transportation: Must has a clear driving record and Class 5 Drivers License (Learners and New drivers licenses are not sufficient) in order to qualify for a Modo account.
 Must be willing and able to drive between the Vancouver and Richmond communities.

 RainCity Housing is an organization that makes a difference in people’s lives.
 With a goal of providing a home for everyone, RainCity’s programs sustain relationships, strengthen communities and make change for people experiencing homelessness and mental health, trauma and substance use issues.
 We invite you to be a part of the change.

 Housing First is a recovery-oriented supportive housing approach that operates on the principle that homeless people living with mental illness should be offered immediate access to rent supplements so they can live in the same kinds of permanent independent apartments that are typically available to people without mental illness, and that housing should be provided without requiring participation in psychiatric or substance use treatment.
 Self-determination, choice and harm reduction are at the centre of all considerations with respect to the provision of housing and support services.

 Clients are offered the supports and clinical services of a full-service ACT team including medical, counselling and community supports.
 ACT is a well-researched evidence-based trans-disciplinary model.
 Crisis support is available 7 days a week, 12 hours a day.
 Program staff are closely involved in hospital admissions and discharges.